So you are probably learning more about cosmetics and what goes into your products (And on your skin),

-Carmine is a red pigment that is obtained by crushing the dried bodies of female cochineal beetles, and as beetles are insects, and they are not permissible for us to eat as muslims, having them in skin care and cosmetics, would not be the correct thing to do.
+Carmine has an interesting, (and ancient) history, and it is known by a few different names.
+It is a red pigment that is obtained by crushing the dried bodies of female cochineal beetles, and as beetles are insects, (and are not permissible for us to eat as muslims,) having them in skin care and cosmetics, would not be the correct thing to do.

 But cosmetics are not eaten! - does it really matter?

 It does matter when you take into consideration that lipstick gets ingested over time by those of us who wear it, whether you realize it or not, so it is important that all of the products that are in such close contact with our mouths, be pure and made with halal ingredients.

 Also, several studies have shown that the skin absorbs the products that are applied to it, with the face having a higher permeability than other parts of the body.

 So we must try our best to make our cosmetics as clean and pure as we can, so that we can be in a purified state without having haram(impermissible) substances on us.

 You can see if products contain Carmine by checking the ingredient list, if you find any of the following names, it means that carmine is used and this product is not halal:

 - Cochineal extract

 - Natural Red 4